1. Home office deduction for independent contractors

 If you spend time going from job to job, making deliveries or other business tasks, sometimes your vehicle can feel like your office.
 Luckily, car expenses and mileage can be one of the largest tax write-offs for entrepreneurs.

-The IRS standard mileage rate for tax deductions is typically near 65.5 cents per mile in 2023.
+The IRS standard mileage rate for tax deductions is 70 cents per mile in 2025.
 The rules for calculating the rate are updated every tax year, so it’s good to stay current.

 Tolls and parking expenses are also deductible.
 For extended meetings or projects, these can add up to a significant out-of-pocket expense for an independent contractor.
 Keep your receipts, and add them to your 1099.

 At this point, you might be asking, “Can I write off my car payment?”
-Unfortunately, the answer from the IRS is no.
+The IRS doesn’t allow you to deduct the principal portion of a car loan as a business expense, so you can’t write off the payment itself.

 If you are purchasing a car exclusively for business use, you can potentially deduct some expenses.
-Just be prepared for extra IRS scrutiny since 1099 workers rarely have a business-only vehicle.
+Just be prepared for extra IRS scrutiny since 1099 workers rarely have a vehicle that is used 100% for business.